DTV – Roman Yampolskiy on AI superintelligence, human extermination and simulation theory

 It's not optimal, but also even if they fully understood it, there is limited things they can do without completely destroying all the infrastructure, right?

-But as this technology becomes cheaper to develop with time, more and more actors can participate in this research.
+You can make it illegal for large corporations to do certain experiments, but as this technology becomes cheaper to develop with time, more and more actors can participate in this research.

-By by what year do you anticipate most desk jobs or computer jobs will be replaced by automation?
+By what year do you anticipate most desk jobs or computer jobs will be replaced by automation?

 It's very hard to predict deployment.